Swamptin/rust_todo_cli_tool/README.md

 To execute 'show' you must run `cargo run show all` The 'all' isn't strictly checked, but without it it errors due to only having one input.
 I will be working to fix that as I can.

+Other features to be added include:
+- progress for tasks rather than true/false
+- keep the tool running for more than a single action
+- print currently open/ongoing todos on launch